 gpedit.msc

 Step 3.
-In the Local Group Policy Editor window that opens, steer for the following path:-
+In the Local Group Policy Editor window that opens, navigate to the following path:-

 Local Computer Policy > Computer Configuration > Administrative Templates > Windows Components > Push To Install

 Step 4.
-In the right-side pane of the “Push To Install” path, double-click on the policy “Turn off Push To Instal service.”
-On the popup window, by default, it is set to “Not configured,” which means the service is Enabled for all.
+In the right-side pane of the “Push To Install” path, double-click on the policy “Turn off Push To Install service.”
+On the popup window, by default, it is set to “Not configured,” which means the service is enabled for all.
 To disable the Push To Install service, select the Enabled option.

 Step 5.
 Click Apply.